MichaelBaker/mpl-v1/Readme.md

 ## TODO

-[ ] Make the types of the AST stricter
+[ ] Add error handling to the interpreter monad
 [ ] Think about what would make good error messages
 [ ] Sum types and case statements
 [ ] Give typechecker a once over and look into correctness